A Field Guide to the Real US–China Strategic Competition

 How China uses governance — not GDP — to shape the world.

-China competes by restructuring the systems that coordinate finance, data, legitimacy, supply chains, and political behavior—not by chasing growth metrics.
+China competes by restructuring the systems that coordinate finance, data, legitimacy, supply chains, and political behavior — not by chasing growth metrics.

 Governance is the architecture that determines what choices other states can make.
+In the language of the framework: this is administrative terrain, and China is reshaping it.

 Start here: